Arranging A Funeral

-There are endless choices, including ones such as the crematorium chapel, church, RSA, Olive Tree Cottage or more personalised locations such as the family home, a garden, a beach, or anywhere else that feels appropriate for the loved one and their family & friends.
+There are endless choices, including ones such as our exclusive venue at Charlemagne Lodge, a church, or more personalised locations such as the family home, a garden, a beach, or anywhere else that feels appropriate for the loved one and their family and friends.
 It is also possible to have a funeral service in any venue that can be hired.

 One thing to consider when organising a gathering is the movement of your guests and whether you will provide refreshments at some stage.
 If so, then it is easier, though not essential to have everything in the same place so guests don’t have to leave to transfer to another location.
 Remember, when hiring venues we may need to also hire equipment such as microphones, chairs, catering items, or family and friends can contribute essential needs of this type.